 This ARC8 Expert Group discusses risks and opportunities in addressing inequality in lifelong learning, and how to realize the potential of adult learning and education, both for SDG 4 and for the other 16 SDGs.
 Members are jointly working on the lifelong learning chapter of the ARC8 Outlook Report 2030: Inclusive and Diverse Higher Education in Asia and Europe to be presented in the summer of 2021.

 Topics discussed: upskilling, reskilling, validation of informal & non-formal learning, flexible learning pathways, inclusive LLL policies, underrepresented groups, gender gap, digital divide, quality assurance, disadvantaged, vulnerable and excluded populations, access to lifelong learning opportunities.

 Summary of Presentations

 The first session of the experts was dedicated to gather inputs to the Outlook Report 2030: Inclusion and Diversity in Higher Education in Asia and Europe.
 Two experts shared their views on the status quo of inclusion in lifelong learning, and proposed risks and opportunities to be discussed by group members.
 Below is a short summary of their presentations and the ideas they sparked in the group discussion.

-He pointed out, that the one the potential risks that could jeopardize greater inclusion in the field of lifelong learning, is the overemphasis on skills and that skills are seen in a very narrow way.
+According Prof Seamus the one potential risk that could jeopardize greater inclusion in the field of lifelong learning is the overemphasis on skills which are understood in narrow way.
 Regarding the leverage points to promote inclusion in lifelong learning, he pointed out several mechanisms that could be used to enhance inclusion, and he talked about the “Reflexive Activation of Unemployed People” as another potential leverage point.